Test data management (TDM) is the process of provisioning the needed data to fully test software apps while ensuring data privacy compliance.

 Software teams must be able to move test data from any source to any target environment.
 Why?
 Because, today, a tester might build the “perfect test dataset” for sprint 11, only to have the environment erased at the end of the sprint.
 That’s a waste.
 If that perfect test dataset could be kept intact, and then reused in, say, sprint 12, that would improve both productivity and the employee experience.

-Coupling agile software development with high-performance test data environments, saves enterprises millions of dollars (as explained in the next section).
-Test data management tools increase test coverage, accelerate software delivery, reduce testing costs, and enhance the end-user experience.
+Coupling agile software development with high-performance test data environments, saves enterprises millions of dollars.

 Fig 2.
 Test data management approach based on business entities